 Then choose the “Table of Contents” option from the “References” menu that is located on the top panel.
 In the new window, choose the number of heading levels that will be displayed.
 As you remember, you need at least 2 and not more than 5 levels of headings.

 From this point, all the highlighted headings will be automatically synchronized with your table of contents.
 In case if you make changes to the actual heading, you may also change it in your list in one click.
 Just make a right click on it and choose the “Update Field” option.
 In Microsoft Word, you can choose to update either one element or all elements at a time.
 We recommend updating all the elements to keep your paper consistent and good-looking.
+Hiring a bibliography writer to work on your table of contents might be helpful as well.

 Yes, your table of contents should not be bigger than two pages long.
 If it is larger, consider deleting it entirely or some of the headlines to fit in.